curusarn/simonlet.cz/talks/if20/index.md

 It records your history with context and saves it as JSON (for now).

 It allows you to search the history in two ways.
-First, there is a CLI application that you can see in the slide and you will see more of it in a little bit.
+First, there is a CLI application - you can see it in the slide and you will see more of it in a little bit.
 This app is designed to be bound to Ctrl+R and to replace standard reverse search.
 Second, it provides standard arrow keybindings that step through recent history and do prefix search.